Read our 2014 Report Card for Johanns.

-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Johanns is shown as a purple triangle. (analysis methodology)
+Johanns is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Johanns sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Environmental Protection (18%) Taxation (16%) Finance and Financial Sector (11%) Health (11%) Armed Forces and National Security (9%) Agriculture and Food (7%) Immigration (7%)

 Some of Johanns’s most recently sponsored bills include...

 - S. 2809 (113th): A bill to require the Environmental Protection Agency to obtain a court ...

 - S.Con.Res.
 42 (113th): A concurrent resolution recognizing caregiving as a profession and the extraordinary contributions ...

 - S. 2745 (113th): A bill to amend the National Trails System Act to direct the ...